microsoft/Mastering-the-Marketplace/docs/container/Labs/lab2-prepare-container-deployment/index.md

 ## Run Containers Locally

 In this section we will run the solution locally with Docker.

-1. Create a user-defined bridge network
+1. Create a user-defined bridge network.

         docker network create todo-net